dataography/Hadoop-Platform/MapReduce_Examples/WordCount_Python/Run_Hadoop_MapReduce.md

     > hdfs dfs -put /your_working_directory/testfile2 /user/your_working_directory_to_hdfs_file_system/input

-7- You can check your files on HDFS by following command
+7- You can check your files on HDFS by following command:

-    > hdfs dfs -ls /user/cloudera/input
+    > hdfs dfs -ls /user/your_working_directory_to_hdfs_file_system/input

-8- Run the Hadoop WordCount.
+8- Run the Hadoop WordCount:

     > hadoop jar /usr/lib/hadoop-mapreduce/hadoop-streaming.jar -input /user/your_working_directory_to_hdfs_file_system/input -output /user/your_working_directory_to_hdfs_file_system/output_new -mapper /your_working_directory/wordcount_mapper.py -reducer /your_working_directory/wordcount_reducer.py